720 S River Rd Suite B-210, St. George, Utah 84790

 Create A Restful Environment

 The environment you have created for your sleep goes a long way.
 Keep it quiet, dark, and cool.
 In the hour leading up to sleep, avoid exposure to light sources, such as lit screens on your television, laptop, or cellular device.
-Calming exercises such as taking a bath or breathing exercises can also help you get into the right place for a restful sleep.
+Calming exercises, such as bathing or breathing exercises, can also help you get into the right place for a restful sleep.

 Limit Your Napping